Infinite families of optimal systems of biangular lines related to representations of $\textrm{SL}(2,\mathbb{F}_q)$: Sets of biangular lines related to representations of

 \section{Sets of biangular lines related to representations of $\SL(2,\mathbb{F}_{2^{2k+1}})$}

 This section is dedicated to real line systems $\mathcal{L}_\pi$ represented by row or column vectors of matrices $T_{g,\pi}$ related to representations $(H(\mathbb{F}_q^*),\phi_{2,\pi})$.
 In the first part of this section we will derive Propositions \ref{Norm}-\ref{BC} which express basic properties common to all such line systems.
 In particular, Proposition \ref{BC} gives a lower bound on coherence; line systems achieving this lower bound are always biangular.
-By Remark \ref{R3} these systems are also optimal.
 We will show then, that a particular infinite family achieving the lower bound in Proposition \ref{BC} actually exists.
 This is done by estalishing a connection through Hasse-Davenport relations between some of the functions $J_\pi$ and a certain additive character sums.